Let's Talk about Mental Health

 - Time for breaks.
 Walking, grabbing coffee or even going outside can help break up the day and allow employees to step away from stressors to regroup.

-- Team bonding activities, such as rec leagues, biking groups, off-site games and/or group lunches.
+- Team bonding activities, such as recreational leagues, biking groups, off-site games and/or group lunches.

 Warning Signs of a Mental Health Episode